BrandonFirmstone/portfolio1/README.md

     + Container is preventing post from being full height
     + Container has overflow: hidden; property
         - Container column-about-right has property `overflow-y: visible;`
+- To fix the issue, I've used https://codepen.io/rexkirby/pen/LyFzB to fix the embedded post.

 #### 28/06/2021 - Gap on Chrome Mobile (TEMP FIXED)
 - No functionality is affected.
 When on Chrome on a mobile Android device, when you scroll down the top bar with the URL and tabs hides.
 This causes a gap on the bottom of the index page in the background image.